Beleaguered Iran looks at Europe to revive nuclear deal – DW – 12/11/2024

 On Monday, the E3 issued a statement condemning Iran for further increasing uranium enrichment towards 60%, which approaches the 90% needed for weapons production.

-Iran, which has always denied it is trying to produce nuclear weapons, criticized the E3's "unconstructive approach" with supporting the "anti-Iran" resolution calling for an IAEA report.
+Iran, which has always denied it is trying to produce nuclear weapons, criticized the E3's "unconstructive approach" with supporting the "anti-Iran" resolution at the IAEA.

 Foreign Ministry Spokesman Esmaeil Baghaei said Tuesday that the E3 was "reiterating politically motivated claims and accusations that Iran is militarizing its nuclear program."
 He also accused the E3 of "failing to fulfill their obligations" under the deal.